Dear Abby: Authorship changes

 Pauline Phillips wrote the column herself until 1987, at which time her daughter, Jeanne Phillips, began writing the column with her.
 In December 2000, the elder Phillips wrote a column identifying her daughter as her "co-creator" and added, "I will continue to work on this column until my Maker calls me home."
 Twenty months later, the Phillips family revealed that Pauline was suffering from Alzheimer's disease.

 Although the change in authorship took place in 2000, the official statement—which included adding "Dear Abby is written by Abigail Van Buren, also known as Jeanne Phillips, and was founded by her mother, Pauline Phillips" to the bottom of each column—was not made until July 2002.

 Pauline Phillips died on January 16, 2013, aged 94.

+On July 27, 2026, Jeanne Phillips announced that she would retire and leave Dear Abby in the hands of her syndication editorial team.

 Impact

 Dear Abby (which had a readership estimated at 110 million in 2016) was described by The New York Times as "a staple in American households for decades" and has also been accused of being out of step with changing times.
 A 2016 column claimed a "breakdown of communication" led to the sexual assault of a teen girl.
 A 2018 column which said that, due to possible teasing and difficulty pronouncing, traditional Western names may be preferable for mixed-race newborns being raised in a Western country, gave rise to accusations of xenophobia.